elcroissant/SDC-ND/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model consists of a convolution neural network with three 5x5 and two 3x3 filter sizes and depths between 24 and 64 (model.py lines 125-129) followed by flatten layer and four fully connected layers.
+The three first convolutions have a stride of 2x2.
+Between fully connected layers dropout layers have been added to reduce overfitting.
+Each convolution layer ends by RELU layer to introduce nonlinearity (code lines 125-129).
+The data is normalized in the model using a Keras lambda layer (code line 117).
+The data is cropped to focus on significant part of the image, meaning road and not surroudings like trees, lakes etc (code line 119).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 132, 134, 136).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 58-59, 105-106, 147).
+The model was trained and validated on extended data sets like views from additional cameras (code lines 83-84), horizontal flip images (code lines 13-15) to help with left turn bias and corresponding opposite sign of the steering measurements (code lines 25-27).
+The model was trained and validated with date from multiple runs, recovery driving like steering from edge to the middle or revert clock-wise driving (code lines 42-55)
+The model takes advatage of the generator (code lines 67-106) producing 6x as many samples as input batch size, efectivelly giving 120 samples per batch (batch size * number of generated images).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The appropriate videos have been attached to visualize some of the steps done on the way, see paragraph #1.
+NOTE.
+The model generator uses shuffling method over whole samples set at the start of the generation and shuffling method over output batch samples at the end.
+However it appeard that this method doesn't work well enough for the training.
+My first guess is that the model doesn't work better on shuffled data because such data has no longer information about consecutive frames from videos.
+It may however generize better.
+This is something that needs to be anylize more deeply.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 142).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and clock-wise (revert) driving.

 For details about how I created the training data, see the next section.